jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/01-intro.markdown

     Attempt to leverage an extension point instead of upgrading your Ext plugin.
-    If an Ext plugin is necessary, you must review all changes between the previous Liferay Portal instance you were using and @product-ver@, and then manually modify your Ext plugin to merge your changes with @product@'s.{.summary}
+    If an Ext plugin is necessary, you must review all changes between the previous Liferay Portal instance you were using and the new DXP version, and then manually modify your Ext plugin to merge your changes with @product@'s.{.summary}

-Once you've finished the code upgrade steps, your custom apps will be compatible with @product-ver@!
+Once you've finished the code upgrade steps, your custom apps will be compatible with the new DXP version!